2005 Pacific typhoon season: Typhoon Mawar

 A cluster of thunderstorms began to circulate into a tropical disturbance early on August 18.
 Its circulation became exposed and intensified again later that day.
 It became Tropical Depression 11W on the evening of August 19 at 1200 UTC (2100 JST) 245 nautical miles (455 kilometers) southeast of Iwo Jima.
 The storm intensified rapidly in two days to a Category 4 Super Typhoon but weakened as it approached Japan.
 Mawar made landfall on Honshū as a Category 2 Typhoon on August 25 at 1800 UTC (August 26 0300 JST) with winds of 95 mph.
 After moving inland to the northwest it was downgraded to a Category 1 typhoon before entering the Pacific Ocean.
 It was downgraded to a Tropical Storm on August 26 and became extratropical on August 27.
 The extratropical remnants of Mawar dissipated on August 30.
-Two people were killed and 39 were injured in relation to Mawar.
+One person was killed and seven were injured in relation to Mawar.

 Typhoon Talim (Isang)

 Tropical Depression 13W formed on the afternoon of August 26 at 0600 UTC northeast of the island of Yap.
 Within 24 hours it was upgraded to Tropical Storm Talim and the next day became a Typhoon.
 Talim is a Philippine name for a knife or sharp cutting edge.
 Typhoon Talim was assigned the name Typhoon Isang for Philippine warnings when it entered the Philippine area of responsibility on August 29.
 Typhoon Talim (Isang) made landfall at 1800 UTC August 31 (0200 PHT September 1) as a Category 3 storm.
 Talim dissipated over southeastern China on September 1.
 Typhoon Talim left at least 110 people dead and 23 missing in Fujian, Zhejiang, Jiangxi & Anhui provinces, with at least 40 people dead in the latter province due to landslides.

-It also left 7 dead in Taiwan.
+There were 167 fatalities in China.
+It also left 5 dead in Taiwan.